HassanElDesouky/LoggerApp/README.md

 - To retrieve all messages in the session you can use:
   - `fetchLogs()` which returns a `LoggerValue` array sorted by the log creation date.
   - `fetchLogsStrings()` which returns a formatted strings array sorted by the log creation date.
 - To create your own `LoggerDestination` you would have to subclass `LoggerDestination`.
 Then you can override the `emit` method and customize your `formatLog`.
+Finally, to use it, simply set the logger destination with `InstabugLogger.shared.set(_LoggerDestination_)`

 ## Done / Todo